ravastra/ARM-template-for-Hyperledger-Fabric-based-on-AKS/README.md

 kubectl exec -it fabric-admin -- bash -c "export FABRIC_CA_CLIENT_HOME='/tmp/fabric-ca';fabric-ca-client register --id.name $USER_NAME --id.secret $CA_PASSWORD --id.type 'user' -u http://ca:7054";
 ```

 Now that you have successfully registered the user, issue 'fabric-ca-client enroll' command to get the public and private key of the user.
-Hyperledger fabric stores the certificates at $FABRIC_CA_CLIENT_MSPDIR, which is  '/tmp/fabric-ca/<user_name>' in this command.
+Hyperledger fabric stores the certificates at $FABRIC_CA_CLIENT_MSPDIR, which is  '/tmp/fabric-ca/$USER_NAME' in this command.
 ```
 kubectl exec -it fabric-admin -- bash -c "export FABRIC_CA_CLIENT_HOME='/tmp/fabric-ca';export FABRIC_CA_CLIENT_MSPDIR='/tmp/fabric-ca/$USER_NAME'; fabric-ca-client enroll -u http://$USER_NAME:$CA_PASSWORD@ca:7054;"
 ```

-The user public and private key generated using the above command are stored in fabric-admin pod at '/tmp/fabric-ca/<user_name>' path.
+The identity's public and private key generated using the above command are stored in fabric-admin pod at '/tmp/fabric-ca/$USER_NAME' path.
 You can use below commands to dump the public and private key.
 ```
 # Dump private key
 kubectl exec -it fabric-admin -- bash -c "cat /tmp/fabric-ca/$USER_NAME/keystore/*_sk"